Older LGBT employees finding it tough in today’s workplace

 I am a firm believer (although not always the best practitioner) in being completely authentic in every aspect of your life – you will perform at your best and engage at a deeper level with the people that you are working with if you let them get to know you, to understand you, and to trust you.

-To be aged 55 or above (and therefore part of the research findings that Stonewall has produced), you would have been born before 1957.
-This means that you probably started your working life sometime around 1975.
+To be aged 55 or above (and therefore part of the research findings that Stonewall has produced), you probably started your working life sometime in the 1970s.

 Let’s just re-cap what was going on in the 1970s from an LGBT perspective: